 Tales of the Calcutta Cup

-WHEN SCOTLAND welcome England to Edinburgh for this year’s Six Nations, they will be battling for the right to hold the Calcutta Cup.
+WHEN SCOTLAND rock up to Twickenham for this year’s Six Nations, they will be battling for the right to hold the Calcutta Cup.
 The trophy is named after now-defunct Calcutta RFC, who formed in India in 1873 after the relative success of a Christmas Day fixture on the subcontinent in which 20 Scots and 20 English players reputedly competed the year before.